grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf.md

 ### Dealing with unknown symbols

-Unknown symbols in the profiles you’ve collected indicate that the profiler couldn't access an ELF file ￼associated with a given address in the trace.
+Unknown symbols in the profiles you’ve collected indicate that the profiler couldn't access an ELF file associated with a given address in the trace.

 This can occur for several reasons: